Anna Retulainen, Piirustuksia

 Photos: Unto Rautio

 The first article in a series of writings drawing from the new concept has been published In the Asun Magazine issue 01/2020.
-Writer, interior designer and art historian Selina Viienola interviewed three Helsinki Contemporary artists in their studios for the piece.
+Writer, interior designer and art historian Selina Vienola interviewed three Helsinki Contemporary artists in their studios for the piece.
 Tuomas A. Laitinen, Anna Retulainen and Maiju Salmenkivi talk in the article about their relationship with space and about their artistic work.
 The artists and their studios were photographed by Unto Rautio.

 The Taide tilassa (Art in Space) concept draws attention to the role and meaning of contemporary art in various spaces, and the interplay between art and space.
-Events, artworks and presented outside the gallery enable encounters and establish new connections.
+Events, artworks and wholes presented outside the gallery enable encounters and establish new connections.